Carothers Research Group

 Previously, James was a postdoctoral fellow and research scientist with Jay D. Keasling at UC Berkeley and the DOE Joint BioEnergy Institute.
 James was a graduate student at Harvard, where he earned a Ph.D. with Jack W. Szostak.
 James has a B.S. in Molecular Biophysics and Biochemistry from Yale.
 He has received the University of Washington Presidential Innovation Award and the Alfred P. Sloan Research Fellowship and work in the laboratory is currently supported by grants from the DOE, NSF and private industry.

-Outside the lab, he was a fellow of the Silicon Valley Startup Leadership Program (SLP), and enjoys backpacking, snowboarding, mountain biking, cooking BBQ (native Tennessean), spending time with his adopted Boxer, and hiking with his family.
+Outside the lab, he was a fellow of the Silicon Valley Startup Leadership Program (SLP), and enjoys Seattle's museums, backpacking, snowboarding, mountain biking, and spending time with his family.